 The whole “trick or treat” idea came from the Middle Ages.
-People, mostly the poor, dressed up and went door to door begging for food or money in exchange for prayers honouring dead family members.
-The family would give out soul cakes, so the name of the practice became souling.
+People, mostly the poor, dressed up and went door to door begging for food or money in exchange for prayers to the dead family members.
+The family would give out soul cakes, thus the name of the practice became souling.

 Children in Scotland and Ireland, meanwhile, would wear costumes and go door to door.
 This was called guising; instead of praying for the souls of the family, children would preform: telling a joke, reciting a poem, or singing a song.